modalitysystems/modalitysoftware-docs/TeamsChatAssist/armmanifest.md

    ![App Studio Edit](images/appStudioEdit.png)

 4. The App ID needs to be unique for each manifest that is created so to ensure this click the 'Generate' button to create a new randomly generated GUID.
-All other values on this page to need changing.
+All other values on this page don't need changing.

    ![App Studio Detail](images/appStudioDetail.png)